NoobDotNetPros/BookStore/README.md

 ## 🚀 Key Features

 ### 👤 User Features
-- **User Authentication**: Secure Signup, Login, and Forgot Password with JWT-based authentication.
+- **User Authentication**: Secure Signup, Login, and Forgot Password with JWT-based authentication
-- **Browse Books**: Search and explore a wide collection of books with detailed descriptions.
+- **Browse Books**: Search and explore a wide collection of books with detailed descriptions
-- **Shopping Cart**: Seamlessly add, remove, and manage quantities of books in your cart.
+- **Shopping Cart**: Seamlessly add, remove, and manage quantities of books in your cart
-- **Wishlist**: Save your favorite books for future purchases.
+- **Wishlist**: Save your favorite books for future purchases
-- **Order Management**: Secure checkout process with order history and success tracking.
+- **Order Management**: Secure checkout process with order history and success tracking
-- **User Profile**: Manage personal details and delivery addresses.
+- **User Profile**: Manage personal details and delivery addresses
-- **Feedback & Reviews**: Share your thoughts on books with a built-in feedback system.
+- **Feedback & Reviews**: Share your thoughts on books with a built-in feedback system

 ### 🛡️ Admin Features
-- **Admin Dashboard**: Overview of store performance and management.
+- **Admin Dashboard**: Overview of store performance and management
-- **Book Management**: Full CRUD operations (Add, Update, Delete) for the book catalog.
+- **Book Management**: Full CRUD operations (Add, Update, Delete) for the book catalog
-- **Order Monitoring**: View and manage customer orders.
+- **Order Monitoring**: View and manage customer orders
-- **User Management**: Monitor registered users and their activities.
+- **User Management**: Monitor registered users and their activities

 ---